-- 1. Resources to directly support efforts to close gaps for DI students: One of the most challenging barriers we face in addressing how to close the equity gap for our Latinx students is connected to the prioritization of resources to support efforts to close equity gaps directly. - 2.
+- 1. Resources to directly support efforts to close gaps for DI students: One of the most challenging barriers we face in addressing how to close the equity gap for our Black and African American students is connected to the prioritization of resources to support efforts to close equity gaps directly. - 2.
 Quantitative/qualitative data to determine areas of strength/weakness to support DI students: Access to data is a challenge and opportunities to "close the loop" and engage directly with students regarding their experiences are disparate. - 3.
-DI representation in staffing who reflect DI students: The current Latinx make-up of personnel does not reflect/mirror the Latinx student population. - 4.
-Targeted professional development on strategies/practices to support DI student success: While there are opportunities to engage in professional development on DEIA strategies, there are limited, targeted professional development that addresses specific strategies to support Latinx students and participation is minimal and not widespread. - 5.
-Structure/programs to support the success of DI students and student engagement opportunities for students to connect: These opportunities create a sense of belonging on campus, however, there are few programs and events for students to participate in. - 6.
-Materials/curriculum/programming related to the DI' student groups' history, experiences, and culture: The current offerings are limited, and may not adequately reflect the voices and experiences of our Latinx students on campus.
+DI representation in staffing who reflect DI students: The current Black and African American make-up of personnel does not reflect/mirror the Black and African American student population. - 4.
+Targeted professional development on strategies/practices to support DI student success: While there are opportunities to engage in professional development on DEIA strategies, there are limited, targeted professional development that addresses specific strategies to support Black and African American students and participation is minimal and not widespread. - 5.
+Structure/programs to support the success of DI students and student engagement opportunities for students to connect: These opportunities create a sense of belonging on campus, however, there are few programs and events for students to participate in.

+6. Materials/curriculum/programming related to the DI' student groups' history, experiences, and culture: The current offerings are limited, and may not adequately reflect the voices and experiences of our Black and African American students on campus

 The California Community College Vision for Success explicitly names Guided Pathways as the organizing framework for all efforts designed to improve equitable student outcomes.
 The framework calls for comprehensive, transformative changes across an entire college, braided into a coherent plan for improvement.
 To accomplish the Vision, the Guided Pathways framework calls practitioners to analyze existing college structures, identify changes necessary to reform those structures, and implement those changes to achieve equitable outcomes for our students and communities.
 As such, this section of the student equity plan is designed to prompt a structural analysis of the myriad aspects of an institution (policies, processes, practices, and culture) that impede equitable student outcomes across instruction, student affairs, business services, or other divisions.
-With this in mind, please select the current structure focus, reflecting on institutional policies, processes, practices, and culture that have produced inequitable outcomes for this metric.
+With this in mind, please select the current structure focus, reflecting on institutional policies, processes, practices, and culture that have produced inequitable outcomes for the student population defined for this metric.
 (Select all that apply)